mclevey/SHSNAv2/README.md

 ## The Sage Handbook of Social Network Analysis (Volume 2)

-This repo contains full resolution color versions of all figures that appear in *[The Sage Handbook of Social Network Analysis (Volume 2)](https://us.sagepub.com/en-us/nam/the-sage-handbook-of-social-network-analysis/book277881)*, edited by John McLevey, John Scott, and Peter Carrington.
+This repo contains full resolution color versions of most figures that appear in *[The Sage Handbook of Social Network Analysis (Volume 2)](https://us.sagepub.com/en-us/nam/the-sage-handbook-of-social-network-analysis/book277881)*, edited by John McLevey, John Scott, and Peter Carrington.
+The only exceptions are reproductions of figures from other publications.
 Each figure is named using a combination of the chapter number, chapter title, and figure number.

 - `01 - Introduction (Figure 1)`
 - `01 - Introduction (Figure 2)`